Hamburger

 We use in particular:

-11.3 Social Media Features and Social Media Content
+13.4 Social Media Features & Content

 We use in particular:

-We use services from third parties to embed maps on our website.
+We use third-party services to embed maps into our website.

 We use in particular: